rstudio/education.rstudio.com/content/blog/2020-02-10-introduction-to-machine-learning-with-the-tidyverse/index.markdown

 > <i class="fab fa-github"></i> https://rstd.io/conf20-intro-ml <br>
 > 🔗 https://conf20-intro-ml.netlify.com/

 At [rstudio::conf(2020)](https://rstd.io/conf) in January, I was lucky to lead a new two-day workshop called "Introduction to Machine Learning with the Tidyverse."
 This workshop was designed for learners who are comfortable using R and the [tidyverse](https://www.tidyverse.org/), and curious to learn how to use these tools to do machine learning using the modern suite of R packages called [tidymodels](https://github.com/tidymodels).
-If you just read that last sentence and don't yet know the word "tidymodels" yet, it is a collection of modeling packages that, like the tidyverse, have a consistent API and are designed to work together specifically to support the activities of a human doing predictive modeling.
+If you just read that last sentence and don't yet know the word "tidymodels" yet, it is a collection of modeling packages that, like the tidyverse, have a consistent API and are designed to work together specifically to support the activities of a human doing predictive modeling (also known as [machine learning](https://sebastianraschka.com/Articles/2014_intro_supervised_learning.html#machine-learning-and-pattern-classification)).

 If you have heard or used the [caret](https://cran.r-project.org/web/packages/caret/caret.pdf) package, tidymodels is its successor.
-Tidymodels is supported by RStudio, and is led by [Max Kuhn](https://twitter.com/topepos), the author of [caret](https://cran.r-project.org/web/packages/caret/caret.pdf), [Cubist](https://cran.r-project.org/web/packages/Cubist/index.html), [C50](https://cran.r-project.org/web/packages/C50/C50.pdf) and other R packages for predictive modeling.
+The development of tidymodels is supported by [RStudio](https://rstudio.com/), and the team is led by [Max Kuhn](https://twitter.com/topepos), the author of [caret](https://cran.r-project.org/web/packages/caret/caret.pdf), [Cubist](https://cran.r-project.org/web/packages/Cubist/index.html), [C50](https://cran.r-project.org/web/packages/C50/C50.pdf) and other R packages for predictive modeling.
 Max has offered an [Applied Machine Learning workshop](https://github.com/tidymodels/aml-training) for several years now, but we have not yet attempted to teach tidymodels to a beginner audience.
 Until now! 🎉

 <div class="figure" style="text-align: center">
 <a href="https://github.com/allisonhorst/stats-illustrations" target="_blank"><img src="parsnip.png" alt="Art by Allison Horst" width="49%" /></a>
 <p class="caption">Figure 1: Art by Allison Horst</p>
 </div>

-We designed the workshop to provide a gentle introduction to machine learning: concepts, methods, and code.
+My colleague [Garrett Grolemund](https://twitter.com/statgarrett?lang=en) and I designed the workshop to provide a gentle introduction to supervised machine learning: concepts, methods, and code.
 Attendees learned how to train and assess predictive models with several common machine learning algorithms, as well as how to do feature engineering to improve the predictive accuracy of their models.
 We focused on learning the basic theory and best practices that support machine learning.
 Along the way, we introduced several core tidymodels packages including [parsnip][parsnip], [recipes][recipes], [rsample][rsample], and [tune][tune], which provide a grammar for modeling that makes it easy to the right thing, and harder to accidentally do the wrong thing.

 <div class="figure" style="text-align: center">
 <a href="https://github.com/allisonhorst/stats-illustrations" target="_blank"><img src="recipes.png" alt="Art by Allison Horst" width="49%" /></a>